koenrane/KR-new-site/content/gpt-3-gems.md

 >
 > Brennan shrugged.
 "Even if it doesn't, the AI will still be trying to kill an idiot in a purple suit.
 At worst, it's wasting our time.
 At best, we might actually learn something."
 >
 > The other man frowned at him, then turned to Styrene. "...Fine.
-We'll test this theory with simulations, then implement it if the results come out positive." \[_mutation: Styrlyn $\to$  Styrene_\]
+We'll test this theory with simulations, then implement it if the results come out positive." \[_mutation: Styrlyn ->  Styrene_\]

 ## The Sequences post you've never read